Jsparrow/jsparrow.github.io/docs/rules/field-renaming.md

 ## Limitations

-A filed cannot be automatically renamed on any of the following condition:
+A file cannot be automatically renamed on any of the following condition:

 - the newly computed name is not a legal variable name in Java.
 For example, if the original name is `_int`, the new computed name would be `int` which is a Java keyword and is not allowed to be used as a variable name.
 - the newly computed name coincides with any of the existing variable names in the same class.